Rainbow (rock band): Commercial success (1978–1984)

 The band attained significant airplay on Album-oriented rock radio stations in the US with the track "Jealous Lover", reaching No. 13 on Billboard Magazine's Rock Tracks chart.
 Originally issued as the B-side to "Can't Happen Here", "Jealous Lover" subsequently became the title track to an EP issued in the US that featured similar cover art to Difficult to Cure.

 Rainbow's next full-length studio album was Straight Between the Eyes.
 The album was more cohesive than Difficult to Cure, and had more success in the United States.
 The band, however, was alienating some of its earlier fans with its more AOR sound.
-The single "Stone Cold" was a ballad that had some chart success (No. 1 on Billboard Magazine's Rock Tracks chart) and its video received heavy airplay on MTV.
+The single "Stone Cold (Rainbow song)" was a ballad that had some chart success (No. 1 on Billboard Magazine's Rock Tracks chart) and its video received heavy airplay on MTV.
 The successful supporting tour skipped the UK completely and focused on the American market.
 A date in San Antonio, Texas on this tour was filmed, and the resulting Live Between the Eyes also received repeated showings on MTV, and was released on home video.

 Bent Out of Shape saw drummer Rondinelli fired in favour of former Brand X and Balance drummer Chuck Burgi.
 The album featured the single "Street of Dreams", which became another AOR hit for the group.
 Blackmore claims on his website that the song's video was banned by MTV for its supposedly controversial hypnosis theme, but Dr. Thomas Radecki of the National Coalition on Television Violence criticised MTV for airing the video, contradicting Blackmore's claim.
 The following tour saw Rainbow return to the UK, and also to Japan in March 1984 where the band performed "Difficult to Cure" with a full orchestra.
 The concert was also filmed and released on home video as Japan Tour '84.